 West Kill Supply is a satellite taproom for West Kill Brewing, bringing the brewery’s crisp, well-balanced beers from the Catskill Mountains into the heart of Kingston.
 In addition to beer, the taproom also offers a small selection of New York State ciders and wines, making it an easygoing stop for mixed groups.

-The space has a rustic, early 20th-century Catskills boarding house feel, which fits the brand well and gives it a relaxed, outdoorsy charm.
+The space has a rustic, early 20th-century Catskills boarding house feel, which fits the brand well and gives it some outdoorsy charm.
 When the weather is nice, the backyard beer garden is a major draw, often paired with food trucks and live music.

-West Kill Supply is a solid choice if you’re looking for quality local beer in a casual setting, especially during the warmer months when the outdoor space really shines.
+West Kill Supply is the perfect choice if you’re looking for quality local beer in a casual setting, especially during the warmer months when the outdoor space really shines.

 Kelly's Shamrock Tavern